Get Medical Insurance Now: A Step-By-Step Guide

 Private health insurance plans are offered by commercial insurers and provide coverage for medical expenses such as doctor visits, hospital stays, prescription drugs, and preventive care.
 These plans may be purchased individually or through an employer-sponsored group plan.

-• Medicaid or Children’s Health Insurance Program (CHIP).
-These programs provide free or low-cost health coverage to eligible individuals and families with low incomes.
+Medicaid and the Children's Health Insurance Program (CHIP) provide free or low-cost health coverage to eligible individuals and families with low incomes.
+Medicare provides coverage for people over 65 and people with disabilities.

 Written by